veradec/Shinjitsu-Stories/Prison.md

 did not last long.
 My mother used to work as a maid, at a landlord’s  house.
 His  name  was  Thrigun.
 He  asked  my mother to have sex with him, in exchange for money.
 My mother  gently  refused.
-He  forced  himself  on  to  my

-# mother.
-My mother stuck a knife in his eyeball, and quit
+He  forced  himself  on  to  my mother.
+My mother stuck a knife in his eyeball, and quit the job.
-the job.
 Thrigun, that one-eyed monster, sent people to our  residence.
 Those  people  told  our  neighbourhood about my father’s crime.
 They even came to school, and told  everyone  about  my  father’s  crime.
 This  greatly damaged my social life.
 The stares and glares troubled me more, during that time.
 The only wise thing, Thrigun did, was  not  filing  an  assault  case  on  my  mother.
 It  would reveal his true nature to the society.
 I felt like, at least my mother  was  with  me,  and  not  in  jail.
 They  would  have branded me with something like, ‘son of criminals.
 A few months later, that year, on a bright sunny day ( I didn’t want  to  remember  the  date.),  I  lost  my  mother  to  an illness,  which  she  never  told anyone  about.
-My  mother deliberately,  did  not  get  the  treatment.
+My  mother deliberately,  did  not  get  thetreatment.
 We  don’t  know why.

 # Chapter 5 - The critic
 I started saving some money, again.
 In those five years, I